-This quarter, Salesforce's quarterly revenue was once again up a very solid 25.9% year on year.
-But the growth did slow down a little compared to last quarter, as Salesforce increased revenue by $463 million in Q4, compared to $523 million revenue add in Q3 2022.
+This quarter, Salesforce's quarterly revenue was once again up a very solid 24.2% year on year.
+But the growth did slow down compared to last quarter, as the revenue increased by just $85 million in Q1, compared to $463 million in Q4 2022.
 We'd like to see revenue increase by a greater amount each quarter, but a one-off fluctuation is usually not concerning.

-Guidance for the next quarter indicates Salesforce is expecting revenue to grow 23.6% year on year to $7.37 billion, in line with the 22.5% year-over-year increase in revenue the company had recorded in the same quarter last year.
-For the upcoming financial year management expects revenue to be $32 billion at the midpoint, growing 20.9% compared to 24.5% increase in FY2022.
+Guidance for the next quarter indicates Salesforce is expecting revenue to grow 21.3% year on year to $7.69 billion, in line with the 23% year-over-year increase in revenue the company had recorded in the same quarter last year.
+Ahead of the earnings results the analysts covering the company were estimating sales to grow 19.7% over the next twelve months.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Salesforce's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 72.5% in Q4.
+Salesforce's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 72.4% in Q1.

 Cash Is King

 If you follow StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Salesforce's free cash flow came in at $1.81 billion in Q4, down 10.3% year on year.
+Salesforce's free cash flow came in at $3.49 billion in Q1, up 14.3% year on year.

 Is Now The Time?